thephilipjones/thephilipjones.com/src/posts/portfolio/2019-01-sl1-device-investigator.md

   thumb: portfolio/sl1-device-investigator-1.png
   slide:
 tags:
+  - ProductManager
-  - product-manager
+  - InteractionDesigner
-  - interaction-designer
+  - Webapp
-  - webapp
+  - ScienceLogicPM
 ---

 ## What is going on with this device?!